rayalan/dspbptk/README.md

 * Summarizes blueprints
 * Convert a blueprint to JSON
+* Edit a blueprint (in progress)
 * Extendable framework for editing blueprint (see ActionEdit)
 * Extendable framework for rendering/inspecting blueprints

+# For developers

+## inspect

+The inspect command is a sandbox command for exploring the data.

+## search-new-ids

+DysonSphereProgram adds new items (e.g. recipes, buildings) periodically.
+This command scans blueprints for unknown ids to facilitate finding and updating the enumerated ids.

+## validate-serialize

+This command tries to re-serialize all blueprints and ensures that the original matches byte-for-byte.
+Useful for validating any serialization changes.

 # Background